Patrick-Thomas/Sparkpad-Arduino/README.md

 ## The pro way - platformio

 If you intend to make serious modifications to your Sparkpad firmware, then we recommend downloading VScode and installing the platformio plugin.
-This repo contains a platformio.ini file which allows you to import it as a platformio project.
+This repo contains a platformio.ini file which allows you to open it inside VScode as a platformio project.
 Coding inside platformio lets you to take advantage of tools such as code completion and syntax checking, and gives you easy access to the .h files which are more hidden inside the Arduino IDE.

 The only snag with using platformio is it does not recognise .ino files as source files, so you will have to change the .ino suffix to .cpp on the files you are working on.
-If you intend to push changes to the main Sparkpad branch, please remember to change these back to .ino before you push to maintain compatibility with the Arduino IDE.
+If you intend to push changes to the main Sparkpad branch, please remember to change these back to .ino before you push to maintain backwards compatibility with the Arduino IDE.

-To ensure backward compatibility, when writing new and experimental code please create a new example within the examples folder, and add the example as an environment inside the platformio.ini file. **Don't add your code to one of the default examples**.
+To further ensure backwards compatibility, when writing new and experimental code please create a new example within the examples folder, and add the example as an environment inside the platformio.ini file. **Don't add your code to one of the default examples**.
 If you feel the code you are writing deserves to be part of the default firmware, then please raise an issue in Github first.

 # Contributing